d-derks/exozet-project/README.md

 ### CSS methodology
-The CSS metrology used is inspired by SMACSS and BEM.
+The CSS methodology used is inspired by SMACSS and BEM.

 Every block component starts with b-component.
 When you go deeper into the component, the component starts with the component name, then added with ‘-‘ and a name.
 Like for example: component-inner.
 Variants start with is-variant.